BrandonnGonzalez/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What you tested**

 - What behaviors did you test?
+- I tested almost every behavior possible; sorting, filtering, etc.
 - Why were these tests important?
+- These tests were extremely important because it would be able to block out conflicts from happening within the app.
+For example, within the scheduling aspect of the app, an owner should not be able to have two timeslots book for two different pets or tasks.
+For one timeslot, there should only be one task and pet per owner.
+If not, it would cause a lot of issues and warnings to come up.

 **b.
 Confidence**

 - How confident are you that your scheduler works correctly?
+- Very confident especially after manually testing it.
 - What edge cases would you test next if you had more time?
+- I would cover edge cases like if there were to be multiple pets with the same name, mulitple tasks per different owner at the same time and day, etc.
 ---

 ## 5. Reflection